JimmyVV/httplive/README.md

 ## Contact

-If you are interested in MSE and live stream playback, you can scan the QR_code and join us.
+If you are interested in MSE and live stream playback, you can scan the QR_code and join us in wechat.

 ![wechat](http://villainhr-1252111119.file.myqcloud.com/qrcode_for_gh_ac06a91faa8b_344.jpg)

 Then, replay `MSE`, you can get a group QR_code.
 Scan it and Welcome.

+For these people who don't have a wechat account,you can send me a [email](mailto:villainthr@gmail.com) and keep contact.

+ - villainthr@gmail.com

+When you meet some problem about httplive, you can show us [issue](https://github.com/JimmyVV/httplive/issues/new).
+Httplive is an open-source repo,so we welcome people to check and optimze it and contribute your [PR](https://github.com/JimmyVV/httplive/pulls)

 ## LICENSE